Abbondanzo/PersonalWebsite/frontend/README.md

 # Personal Website Frontend

-The current entirety of my personal website (in progress/under construction).
 This site is built using [Vue](https://vuejs.org/).
-Since the current site-in-progress is more of an experiment than a working webpage, proper edits to this Readme will be added in the future.
+Once upon a time, many years ago, I started this project and I will continue to maintain it until the day JavaScript is outlawed.
+Hence, it's always in progress even when my last commit was 12+ months ago.
+There's not much else to add besides head on over to https://abbondanzo.com and check it out.

 ## Env Information